 Development in this area is another zeitgeist of the DeFi 2.0 movement.
 There are a variety of different projects tackling this problem, but for now, let’s look at two of the main approaches.

 Let’s look at that more closely.
 Say you’re holding a token that is aiming to achieve a stable value of 1 EURO.
 The circulating supply of that token is 1000 and you have 10 of those in your wallet.
 Overnight, the price of the token doubles – in response to this, the algorithm controlling the supply of the currency will rebase, doubling the total amount of tokens in circulation so that their value stays the same.
-So now, you’ll have 20 tokens in your wallet – and each one will still be worth 1 euro just like yesterday.
+So now, you’ll have 20 tokens in your wallet.
+Each one will still be worth 1 euro, just like yesterday.